-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bi-sexual or gender questioning

 Children who are LGBT can be targeted by other children, this includes children who are perceived to be LGBT who may also be vulnerable to being targeted.
 Risks are compounded where children lack a trusted adult they can talk to.
 Staff will endeavour to reduce the additional barriers faced and provide a safe space for LGBT children to speak out/share their concerns.